smartiniOnGitHub/fastify-webhook/README.md

 By default the plugin map a default handler on the URI `/webhook` to be called via POST, otherwise it's possible to change via the setting 'url' in plugin options.

 The plugin exposes some handlers, for common base operations (and webhook debug help).
-To use one of them, before registering the plugin, you need to get a reference from its `handlers.js` file;
+To use one of them, before registering the plugin, you need to get a reference from its `handlers` source file;
 then you can configure the desired one in the setting 'handler' in plugin options.
 They are:
 - `acknowledge` (default handler) that simply acknowledge the request, and reply with a simple json response